 Throughout her career, Emily Love has successfully represented people fleeing persecution in their home countries and seeking asylum in the United States.
 She has represented asylum-seekers from around the world, including Africa, Latin America, Asia and Europe, before U.S. Citizenship and Immigration Services (USCIS), in front of Immigration Judges, and before the Board of Immigration Appeals.

-In late 2015, Ms. Love spent a week volunteering at the South Texas Family Detention Center in Dilley Texas, where she worked with Central American women and children detained after fleeing their home countries.
+In late 2015 and again in 2018, Ms. Love spent time volunteering at the South Texas Family Detention Center in Dilley Texas, where she worked with Central American women and children detained after fleeing their home countries.
 During her time in Dilley, Ms. Love joined other volunteer and staff attorneys from the CARA pro bono project to help women prepare for credible fear interviews with USCIS asylum officers who could decide whether they would be released from custody to pursue their claims for political asylum.
 In addition to interview preparation, Ms. Love successfully represented several applicants seeking review of negative determinations by an Immigration Judge or by an Asylum Officer.

-Among her other asylum cases, Ms. Love has successfully represented women from Africa, Latin America and Eastern Europe seeking asylum after fleeing from gender-based persecution in their home countries.
-An article by Ms. Love entitled “Equality in Political Asylum Law: For a Legislative Recognition of Gender-Based Persecution” was published by the Harvard Women’s Law Journal.
+Among her other asylum cases, Ms. Love has successfully represented women of Africa, Latin America and Eastern Europe seeking asylum after fleeing from gender-based percussion in their home countries.
+An article by Ms. Love entitled “Equity in Political Asylum Law: For a legislative Recognition of Gender-based Persecution” was published by the Harvard Women’s Law Journal.

 Protections for Victims of Abuse and Crimes